 Now what I forgot to show in this picture is the bag of little scraps, big enough for crumb blocks.
 Oops!
 Also, some of these selected fabric might return to the scrap basket.
 Once I reached the number of squares I need for the kit, I might stop cutting ... or not.

-The reason I wasn't very productive last weekend is because of a book.
+The reason I wasn't very productive last week is because of a book.
 Have you read The Girl on the Train by Paula Hawkins?
 If not, don't.
 Do NOT get that book.
 It will mess up your life.
 I just can't put the darn book down.
 One evening, I read until 11pm.
 Waking up at 6am was tough.
 I'm almost done.
 Hopefully my routine will return to normal after I'm done.

 Okay, I have to get back to it.
 Only 90-something pages to go.